viamrobotics/docs/docs/registry/configure.md

 The notation `${environment.<ENV-VAR-NAME>}"` can be used to access any system environment variable that `viam-server` has access to, where `<ENV-VAR-NAME>` represents a system environment variable, like `PATH`, `USER`, or `PWD`.
 For example, you can use `${environment.HOME}"` to access the `HOME` environment variable for the user running `viam-server`.

-To configure a modular resource with an environment variable, navigate to the **Config** tab on your machine's page in the Viam app, toggle **Raw JSON** mode, and add the following `env` configuration to the `modules` section:
+To configure a modular resource with an environment variable, navigate to the **Config** tab on your machine's page in the Viam app, toggle **JSON** mode, and add the following `env` configuration to the `modules` section:

 {{< tabs >}}
 {{% tab name="JSON Template" %}}